fdc1010/ATM-app/README.md

 ## Testing

-To run the test suite, exit the server and run "npm test".
+To run the test suite, exit the server and run **"npm test"**.
 In addition to the test results in the terminal, you will notice in the repo's root directory a new folder named "coverage".
 If you open the html files contained therein you will see the Karma-coverage and Istanbul reports for code coverage.